Xianghe County

-Xianghe County (香河县 (香河縣, Xiānghé Xiàn)) is a county of central Hebei province.
+Xianghe County (香河县 (香河縣, Xiānghé Xiàn)) is a county of central Hebei province with 449,038 inhabitants in 2020, up from 343,372 inhabitants in 2010.
 It is under the administration of Langfang prefecture-level city.
 Xianghe has 7 towns and 2 townships.
 It is 45 km southeast of Beijing.

 Sanhe city, Dachang Hui Autonomous County and Xianghe County form the "Northern Three Counties of Langfang", an exclave of Hebei province surrounded by the municipalities of Beijing and Tianjin.